TTimTT/CTX/README.md

 2) Can people improve their health with good recipes?
 3) Helps people to cook more
 4) Distribution of recipe in different culture?
+5) How/Can we replace a Country favorite ingredient by another similar one?
+(todo: culture mixing)

 # Dataset
 "Cooking recipes" dataset.